-Partnering with the Houston Police Department allows us to exhibit our services to the public, whether it be on radio or television; but given the program's additional goal is to fill gaps to prevent more serious medical conditions such as high blood pressure and diabetes in underserved minority communities, the administrators of the forensic nursing program will continue to prioritize the marketing and advertising of our services via our community-based partners so we can improve health equity, allowing domestic violence survivors in underserved minority community to be healed and restored.
+The Houston Police Department spreads awareness about this program through radio, television, and other methods.
+As the program has additional goals of filling health service gaps to prevent more serious medical conditions such as high blood pressure and diabetes in underserved minority communities, the administrators of the forensic nursing program will continue to prioritize the marketing and advertising of services via community-based partners, so HPD can improve health equity, allowing domestic violence survivors in underserved minority community to be healed and restored.

-There are no differences in levels of access across groups because the forensic nursing team operates in collaboration with the Houston Police Department who is charged to serve and protect all Houstonians, regardless of sex, race, creed or age; and we don't have any policies or requirements that result in disparities, which is why working with community-based organizations and elected officials is critical to ensure domestic violence survivors have equitable access to healthcare either at the crisis or follow-up stage.
+There are no differences in levels of access across groups because the forensic nursing team operates in collaboration with the Houston Police Department who is charged to serve and protect all Houstonians, regardless of sex, race, creed or age; and HPD does not have any policies or requirements that result in disparities, which is why working with community-based organizations and elected officials is critical to ensure domestic violence survivors have equitable access to healthcare either at the crisis or follow-up stage.